jaredpalmer/razzle-unrouted/README.md

 ## Speaking of templates...

 Templates suck.
 Components kick ass.
 As it turns out, React is a great templating language.
 However, in prior projects like express-engine and express-react-views, they required completely separate client-side JavaScript.
 What does that mean?
 Well you'd get to use React for templating, but then would need to sprinkle client-side JavaScript wherever you still needed it.
-So like modals and buttons and other stuff wouldn't work, because that code was never going to be run in the browser.
+For example, modals and buttons and other stuff wouldn't work, because that code was never going to be run in the browser.

 ## The Solution